FusionAuth/fusionauth-site/site/_posts/2020-10-05-using-generic-connector.md

 Previously, we updated a legacy line of business PHP application to use [OAuth and FusionAuth to authenticate users](/blog/2020/10/07/updating-crufty-php-application).
 At the end of that post, "The ATM" application worked well for new users.
 But how do you migrate existing users without impacting their ability to use the application to do their job?

-## Why migrate
+## Why migrate to a centralized user datastore

-What are the benefits of having a centralized user data store, rather than disparate, per application data stores?
+What are the benefits of having a centralized user datastore, rather than disparate, per application datastores?
 If you centralize user accounts, you have a one place for all your user data.
 This means:

 * One application to go to add, remove and otherwise manage user access.
 * A single auth system to secure and update.